bluekvirus/Stage.js/HOWTO.md

 })(Application);
 ```
 alias: `Application.page()`.
-You can still use the `region=""` and `view=""` attributes in the template.

-Note that you should name your *Context* as if it is a *Class*. **The name is important as it links the *Context* with the global navigation mechanism**.

-The `onNavigateTo` method is the `context:navigate-to` event listener.
+The `onNavigateTo` method handles the `context:navigate-to` event.
 This event will get triggered if the application switched to `MyContextA` on the context region, so that you can do some *in-context* navigation followed by. (e.g if the navigation is at `#navigate/MyContextA/SubViewA...`, `SubViewA` will be the subpath argument)

-Now, with a *Context* defined, you will need *Regional*s to populate its regions.
+Now, with a *Context* defined, you can define *Regional*s to populate its regions.

 ####Step 3.
 Define Regionals
 Before creating a *Regional*, change your `myContextA.js` into `/context-a/index.js` so you can start adding regional definitions into the context folder as separate code files.
 Always maintain a clear code hierarchy through file structures.
-(You don't need to if you can be sure that the `myContextA.js` file will not exceed 400 lines with all the *Regional* code added.)
+(Try to limit each code file to be **under 300-400 lines** including comments)

 Create `/context-a/myRegionalA.js` like this:
 ```